evazangerle/evazangerle.github.io/content/publication/larl-cmc-2016/index.md

 publishDate: '2021-08-20T06:38:38.510241Z'
 publication_types: ["paper-conference"]
 abstract: ''
-publication: '*4th Conference on CMC and Social Media Corpora for the Humanities (CMC-Corpora2016;
+publication: '*4th Conference on CMC and Social Media Corpora for the Humanities (CMC-Corpora2016)*'
-  Sep 2016, Ljubljana, Slovenia)*'
 ---